 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

 Among the many whiskies of the world, Canadian whisky (as it's spelled everywhere other than Ireland or America) is known to be smooth, affordable, and great for mixing into cocktails.
 Canadian whiskies are generally blended, and the art that goes into this aspect should not be underestimated.
-The skilled blenders transform numerous grain whiskies of varying ages, along with other flavor spirits, into a delightful drinking experience.
+The skilled blenders transform numerous grain whiskies of varying ages along with other flavored spirits into a delightful drinking experience.
 The fact that they can replicate the signature taste of a particular whisky in each batch is simply impressive.

 Read on to learn more about the best Canadian whiskies available.

 Best Overall: Crown Royal Deluxe Blended Canadian Whisky

 Crown Royal is an iconic brand in Canadian whisky, and there’s something for everyone.
 It's one of the most extensive portfolios in the style and encompasses Canada’s signature flavor profile.
 Crown Royal Deluxe (40 percent ABV, 80 proof) is the foundation of the brand and requires a master’s touch to blend 50 whiskies into the smooth whisky with oak and vanilla notes that is unmistakably Crown Royal.
 For an introduction to Canadian whisky and a taste of what has long been the style’s benchmark, it’s the bottle you need.